awsdocs/aws-kms-developer-guide/doc_source/control-access-overview.md

 AWS KMS provides a set of API operations\.
 To control access to these API operations, AWS KMS provides a set of *actions* that you can specify in a policy\.
 For more information, see [AWS KMS API permissions reference](kms-api-permissions-reference.md)\.

 A policy is a document that describes a set of permissions\.
 The following are the basic elements of a policy\.
 + **Resource** – In an IAM policy, you use an Amazon Resource Name \(ARN\) to specify the resource that the policy applies to\.
 For more information, see [AWS KMS resources and operations](#kms-resources-operations)\.
-In a key policy, you use `"*"` for the resource, which effectively means "this CMK\."
-A key policy applies only to the CMK it is attached to\.
+In a key policy, you use `"*"` for the resource, which effectively means "this KMS key\."
+A key policy applies only to the KMS key it is attached to\.
 + **Action** – You use actions to specify the API operations you want to allow or deny\.
 For example, the `kms:Encrypt` action corresponds to the AWS KMS [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) operation\.
 + **Effect** – You use the effect to specify whether to allow or deny the permissions\.
 If you don't explicitly allow access to a resource, access is implicitly denied\.
 You can also explicitly deny access to a resource, which you might do to make sure that a user cannot access it, even when a different policy allows access\.
 + **Principal** – In an IAM policy, you don't specify an [AWS principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal)\.
 Instead, the identity \(the IAM user, group, or role\) that the policy is attached to is the implicit principal\.
 In a key policy, you must specify the principal \(the identity\) that the permissions apply to\.
 You can specify AWS accounts \(root\), IAM users, IAM roles, and some AWS services as principals in a key policy\.
 IAM groups are not valid principals in a key policy\.